Homosexual behavior in animals: Bonobos

 Bonobos form a matriarchal society, unusual among apes.
 They are fully bisexual: both males and females engage in hetero- and homosexual behavior, being noted for female–female sex in particular, including between juveniles and adults.
 Roughly 60% of all bonobo sexual activity occurs between two or more females.
 While the homosexual bonding system in bonobos represents the highest frequency of homosexuality known in any primate species, homosexuality has been reported for all great apes, as well as a number of other primate species.

 Dutch primatologist Frans de Waal, who extensively observed and filmed bonobos, believed that sexual activity is the bonobo's way of avoiding conflict.
 Anything that arouses the interest of more than one bonobo at a time, not just food, tends to result in sexual contact.
 If two bonobos approach a cardboard box thrown into their enclosure, they will briefly mount each other before playing with the box.
 Such situations lead to squabbles in most other species.
 But bonobos are quite tolerant, perhaps because they use sex to divert attention and to defuse tension.

 Bonobo sex often occurs in aggressive contexts totally unrelated to food.
 A jealous male might chase another away from a female, after which the two males reunite and engage in scrotal rubbing.
 Or after a female hits a juvenile, the latter's mother may lunge at the aggressor, an action that is immediately followed by genital rubbing between the two adults.

+Chimpanzees

+Compared to bonobos, less research has been conducted on same-sex sexual behaviors in chimpanzees (Pan troglodytes).
+In contrast to bonobos, same-sex sexual behaviors are less common in Kibale chimpanzees (Pan troglodytes schweinfurthii) and primarily occur between adult males.
+While less frequent than in female bonobos, same-sex sexual behaviors between male chimpanzees occur regularly and in a variety of contexts.
+Female chimpanzees are much less likely to engage in same-sex sexual behaviors than males.

+Gibbons

+There is one published study of same-sex sexual behavior in white-handed gibbons (Hylobates lar).
+The authors report on observations of an adult male mounting an adolescent male.
+In gibbons, same-sex sexual behavior is likely rare.

 Gorillas

-Homosexual behavior among male gorillas has been studied.
-This behavior occurs more often in all-male bachelor packs in the wild and it is believed to play a role in social bonding.
-Homosexual behavior among female mountain gorillas has also been documented.